casey829/Birthday-Application/README.md

 Technologies Used

-HTML
-css
-JavaScript
+HTML-For building the user interface css-For styling interface
+JavaScript-For document object manupulation

 Support and contact details

 you are free to contribute.
 For any enquaries you can contact me through caseymwangi31@gmail.com looking forward to your feed back

 Credits
 Casey Mwangi..